YaniFR/cpp-Test/README.md

 Don't waste your time on this project it's just a test project for me to learn c++ ! <br />

 BUT !
-If you see some code that could be improved etc, you can contect me via @chef_yanou on discord to provide me all the information !
+If you see some code that could be improved etc, you can contact me via @chef_yanou on discord to provide me all the information !